kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

 ## Task 3 : Create a Dataflow (Gen2) to ingest data

-Now that you have a lakehouse, you need to ingest some data into it.
-One way to do this is to define a dataflow that encapsulates an *extract, transform, and load* (ETL) process.
+In this task, you’ll create a Dataflow Gen2 to ingest data into a Lakehouse using an ETL process.
+This setup enables structured data transformation and prepares the dataset for efficient storage and analysis within the Fabric environment.

 1. From the left menu bar, select the workspace **dp_fabric-<inject key="Deployment ID" enableCopy="false"/>(1)**, then click **+ New item (2)**.